ayushTheunc/comp423-course-notes/docs/tutorials/rust-setup.md

    git branch -M main
    git push -u origin main
    ```

+!!! warning
+    Be cautious when pasting your GitHub repository URL.
+Make sure it is correct to avoid linking to the wrong repository.

+---

 ### Step 3: Configure the Development Container in VS Code